What Is a Contingency Fee and How Does it Affect You and Your Case?

 The numerous advantages of contingency fee agreements include:

 • No fees you need to pay upfront: The most significant benefit of a contingency fee arrangement is that you do not have to deal with legal bills as your case is ongoing.
-Many individuals believe this helps those with lower incomes have better access to get the legal assistance they need.
+Many individuals believe this helps those with lower incomes have better access to the legal assistance they need.

 • Paying attorney fees: Another significant advantage of a contingency fee is that if you lose your case, you will not pay the attorney any fees (although you may still need to pay administrative expenses).